 As always, check the UF dedicated site for campus-wide information and initiatives.

 - ICBR leadership continually monitors the guidelines being set by the University on our ability to provide biotechnology support to the UF research community.
+As of Tuesday, March 24, ICBR is open and accepting samples.

 - However, there are many factors that may impact our ability to accommodate all service requests, or complete work on submitted samples as quickly as we would like.
 Many thanks in advance for your understanding of the situation, your patience, and for your cooperation in the added constraints we have imposed on sample drop-off, self-service and training.